German Infinitive: 5 Important Ways to Use It (with Examples and Audio)

 Almost all of them end in -en.

-Most German infinitives have the same ending: -en.
+As mentioned above, German infinitives have the same ending: -en.
 Some examples are tanzen (to dance), gehen (to go) and bleiben (to stay).
 If you see a non-capitalized word that ends in -en, chances are you’ve come across an infinitive verb.

 Some of them end in -eln, -ern or -ein.